| | [ Project Plans | Essential

 some of the roles Alberta took on when Canada went to war?
 How did

-In this project, students will develop an appreciation of the social
+people communicate with their friends and family during these times?
+Project Explanation In this project, students will develop an appreciation of the social

 history surrounding individuals living during wartime.
 Students